zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

     }
 });
 ```

-This is because the "data merge" algorithm doesn't *replace* already-cached objects (unless such an object is an array item).
-Rather, objects are merged *in-place*, to optimize for limited/no UI re-rendering when data changes (see [here](#data-merging) for details).
+Explanation:  The The EntityView `item` observable does not change because the "data merge" algorithm does not replace objects that are already cached, unless such objects are  array items.
+Instead, objects are merged in-place, which optimizes for limited/no UI re-rendering when data changes, as specified in  [#data-merging](#data-merging).

-A better coding pattern to follow is to use `ko.reactor` and `ko.computed` as below:
+Solution: A better coding pattern is to use `ko.reactor` and `ko.computed` as follows.

 ```ts
 ko.reactor(lifetime, () => {